The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: The slice spectral sequence of

 \subsection{$d_5$-differentials}

-\begin{thm} $d_5(u_{2\sigma}) = \done a_\lambda a_{\sigma}^3$. \end{thm} \begin{proof} This differential is given by Hill--Hopkins--Ravenel's slice differential theorem \cite[Theorem~9.9]{HHR}. \end{proof} In the integer graded slice spectral sequence, this $d_5$-differential produces all the $d_5$-differentials between the line of slope 1 and the line of slope 3 (by using the Leibniz rule).
+\begin{thm} $d_5(u_{2\sigma}) = \done a_\lambda a_{\sigma}^3$. \end{thm} \begin{proof} This differential is given by Hill--Hopkins--Ravenel's Slice Differentials Theorem \cite[Theorem~9.9]{HHR}. \end{proof} The Slice Differentials Theorem, combined with the fact that $N(\bar{r}_i) = 0$ for $i \geq 2$, implies that this $d_5$-differential produces all the $d_5$-differentials in the region that only have classes corresponding to the homotopy groups of regular slice cells (those of the form $\done^i$).
+In particular, the class $u_{4\sigma}$ is a permanent cycle.
+In the integer graded slice spectral sequence, this $d_5$-differential produces all the $d_5$-differentials between the line of slope 1 and the line of slope 3.

 \begin{thm} The class $\done^2u_{2\lambda}u_{2\sigma}$ at $(8, 0)$ supports the $d_5$-differential

 \end{thm} \begin{proof} The restriction of $\done^2u_{2\lambda}u_{2\sigma}$ is $res(\done^2u_{2\lambda}u_{2\sigma}) = \bar{r}_1^2\gamma\bar{r}_1^2 u_{4\sigma_2}$, which supports the $d_7$-differential